-- 1. Recording is suspended and the user interface (touchscreen) is disabled whilst the upgrade is in progress. - 2.
+- 1. Recording is suspended and the user interface (touchscreen) is disabled whilst the upgrade is in progress.
+During the subsequent, automatic power cycle, any alarm relays will go into their alarm states until the recorder has re-initialised. - 2.
 When upgrading from another instrument, using 'Remote Upgrade', the I.P. address (or network name) of the source instrument should be typed into the Host Address/Name field, and 'mediacard' (or usbfront etc. as appropriate) should be entered in the 'Source' field. - 3.
 If 'Audit trail' is enabled (see 'Management' section 4.4.2), then system messages are generated, containing date, time, source and status details of the upgrade. - 4.
 'Upgrade' appears in the System menu only for access levels which have 'Perform Upgrades' enabled in Security/Access configuration (section 4.4.1). - 5.
 'Signing/Authorizing' apply to upgrades, if the relevant boxes are ticked in Security/Management configuration.
-See 'Management' section 4.4.2 for further details.
+See 'Management' - section 4.4.2 for further details.